gluten free

 I’m making these quick and easy appetizers for our neighborhood Bunco tonight.
 I know I’ve said it before, but I have the best neighbors and the most fun neighborhood!
 We are very blessed!

 The Ahi tuna marinates for only 20 minutes in a mixture of sherry, sesame oil, sugar, and mushroom soy sauce.
 (Do not marinate longer or the marinate will totally mask the wonderful tuna flavor, and you paid good money for that!)
-Mushroom soy sauce is a Chinese dark soy sauce from which adds straw mushroom essence to the sauce’s brew.
+Mushroom soy sauce is a Chinese dark soy sauce that adds straw mushroom essence to the sauce’s brew.
 It has a deep, rich flavor and more body and complexity than regular soy sauce and can be used in place of other types of soy sauce in most recipes.
-The brand to look for an Asian markets is Pearl River Bridge.
+The brand to look for in Asian markets is Pearl River Bridge.
 [Read more →]

 January 25, 2011 No Comments